tembo-io/website/docusaurus/docs/tembo-cloud/metrics.md

 ## Configuring Prometheus

-Prometheus is a metrics server that can collect metrics on a schedule.
-To configure prometheus to collect metrics from a Tembo Cloud instance, you must configure the target with the authentication token.
+Prometheus is a metrics server which collects metrics on a schedule.
+To configure Prometheus to collect metrics from a Tembo Cloud instance, you must configure the target with the authentication token.

 Here is a sample Prometheus configuration file:
 ```